20 Good movies to Learn Korean

 10. Parasite (기생충), 2019

-The Parasite needs no introduction, with it becoming the first non-English film to bag several awards, including Oscar.
+The Parasite needs no introduction, becoming the first non-English film to bag several awards, including an Oscar.
 This has put Korean movie production in the international spotlight.

 Parasite

-Parasite focuses on the divergence between two different groups of people living in Seoul.
-The rich residing in a charming house in the capital, while the poor living in a semi-basement house.
+Parasite focuses on the divergence between two groups of people living in Seoul.
+The rich reside in a charming house in the capital, while the poor live in a semi-basement house.

 Ki-Taek (Song Kang-ho) is a poor and unemployed father.
 He lives with his wife, Choong-Sook (Jang Hye-jin), daughter Ki-Jung (Park So-dam), and son Ki-Woo (Choi Woo-sik).